 - Invest in yourself to succeed.

 Many people assume that buying yourself the latest things makes you bougie or materialistic.
 But, it’s crucial to invest in yourself if you want to succeed.
 For example, I treated myself to the latest Macbook Pro because iI knew it had the best capabilities for graphic design and video.
 I also brought ten suit sets and flats for interviewing and working.
 If you want to make it and be a specific type of person, why wouldn’t you spend the money to be that person?

 What I am Looking Foward to For Next Year

 I hope you enjoyed my list of 24 lessons learned in 24 years.
-For the next year, I am looking forward to starting my career and to begin my journey towards true independence.
-Some of my goals for the next year are to pass my driving test, get a car, move into a new important, and have found a career job.
-I also want to monetize my blog and really turn this into a platform anyone can go to.
+Next year, I am looking forward to starting my career and beginning my journey towards true independence.
+For the next year, some of my goals are to pass my driving test, get a car, move into a new important, and find a career.
+I also want to monetize my blog and turn this into a platform anyone can go to.